pulkit0512/LeetCodeSolutions/51-n-queens/NOTES.md

 * While it costs O(N^2) to build each valid solution, the amount of valid solutions S(N) does not grow nearly as fast as N!, so O(N! + S(N) * N^2) =O(N!)
 ​
 * **Space complexity: O(N^2)**
-* Extra memory used includes the 3 sets used to store board state, as well as the recursion call stack.
-All of this scales linearly with the number of queens.
-However, to keep the board state costs O(N^2), since the board is of size N * N. Space used for the output does not count towards space complexity.
+* To keep the board state costs O(N^2), since the board is of size N * N. Space used for the output does not count towards space complexity.